 IT skills are essential for success in employment and higher education and are among the fundamental transferable skills required by employers.
 From this course you may continue to the Level 3 Cambridge Technical Certificate, an NVQ in the workplace or another Level 3 Qualification via a local sixth form or college.

-Teacher to contact for further Information: Mrs A Cogan
+Teacher to contact for further Information: Mr A Wright

-Email: a.cogan@stowhigh.com
+Email: a.wright@stowhigh.com

 Drama